evernost/lpcSpeechSynthesis/db/README.txt

 *** lpcSpeechSynthesis/db ***
-Database of royalty-free voice recordings (from pixabay.com)
+Database of royalty-free clean voice recordings (from pixabay.com, thanks to them and the authors)